realA10001986/VSR/README.md

 - Power-up the VSR, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

 This procedure ensures that all your settings are copied from the old to the new SD card.

+### HA/MQTT Settings

+##### &#9193; Home Assistant support (MQTT)

+If checked, the VSR will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)

+##### &#9193; Broker IP[:port] or domain[:port]

+The broker server address.
+Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
+The default port is 1883.
+If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".
+Specifying the IP address is preferred over a domain since the DNS call adds to the network overhead.
+Note that ".local" (MDNS) domains are not supported.

+##### &#9193; Protocol version

+The firmware supports MQTT 3.1.1 and 5.0.
+There is no difference in features, so there is no advantage in selecting 5.0.
+This was implemented only for brokers that do not support 3.1.1.

+##### &#9193; User[:Password]

+The username (and optionally the password) to be used when connecting to the broker.
+Can be left empty if the broker accepts anonymous logins.

 ---
 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ Source: https://vsr.out-a-ti.me